Has a Loved One Suffered a Wrongful Death in Chicago?

 - The pain, suffering and grief of the surviving family members.
-There is not a more difficult time in life than when you lose a loved one.
+There is not a more difficult time in life than when you lose someone you love.
 The feelings and pain you may experience can be unbearable.
-While we understand that no amount of money will make you feel whole again, family members have a right to a monetary recovery for the pain of having to go through this tragic experience.
+We understand that no amount of money will make you feel whole again.
+However, the family members have a right to a monetary recovery for the pain of going through this tragic experience.

 - Medical bills and expenses.
-In many wrongful death cases, the medical bills incurred before a family member passes away can be extremely expensive, often exceeding several hundred thousand dollars.
+In many wrongful death cases, the medical bills before passing away can be extremely expensive.
+Often, billing may exceed several hundred thousand dollars.
 Our law firm will work to recover those expenses from the negligent party.

 - Loss of consortium.
-You have a right to recover for the loss of no longer getting to spend and enjoy time with your loved one.
+You have a right to recover for the loss of no longer getting to spend and enjoy time with your family member.

 - Loss of the future earnings of the deceased.
-Often the family member that passes away was earning income and family members were depending on that loved one to support the household.
-Family members have a right to recover that loss of future income.
-If needed, our law firm will retain an economist to determine what amount your family member would have earned during the rest of his or her life.
+Often the family member that dies was earning income.
+Family members were depending on that loved one to support the household.
+They have a right to recover that loss of future income.
+If necessary, our law firm could retain an economist to determine what amount your family member would have earned during the rest of his or her life.

 - Punitive damages.
 During a wrongful death case, lawyers will determine whether it is appropriate to ask for leave of Court to file a punitive damages count in the lawsuit.
 Punitive damages are intended to punish the at fault party for intentional and/or outrageous conduct.

 The surviving family will need to prove several elements to get compensation for the death of their loved one in wrongful death.

 For a successful wrongful death claim, you need to establish:

 - The party owed the deceased a duty

 - They did not maintain that duty